 In this module you'll focus on the legal principles that comprise International Humanitarian Law.
 The module considers the history and development of this area of law.
 The module will consider sources of International Humanitarian Law.
 Specific topics include, protection of women in armed conflict, the protection of children in armed conflict, enforcement of International Humanitarian Law, conduct of hostilities, combatants, non combatants and unlawful combatants.

 - International human rights and development

 You'll study International Human Rights and Development in the context of specific countries and themes.
 You'll be introduced through lectures to key topics such as the UN procedures and Human Rights Activism.
 You'll then research these topics in the context of a specific country (such as Myanmar, Nigeria and Pakistan) and theme (such as Fair Trial, Free Speech and Torture).
 Seminar discussion will be based on research on your selected country and theme.
 There will be an emphasis on developing effective strategies for combating human rights abuses.
-Assessment is by a single piece of Coursework.
+Assessment is by a single piece of coursework.

 The aim of this module is to explore the role of law in enabling and controlling counter-terrorist action by individual states and the international Community.
 Therefore, we will adopt a comparative (national) and international (UN) perspective to explore the key issues involved.

-More specifically the course deals with the tools that have been authorized to be used by governmental action against terrorism.
+More specifically the module deals with the tools that have been authorized to be used by governmental action against terrorism.
 We trace the development of the law related to terrorism and we examine the various legislative acts, which now govern the investigation of terrorism, efforts to control the financing of terrorism, detention and deportation of persons who are viewed as threat.
 The purpose of the module is to enable learners interested in the topic of terrorism to familiarize themselves with the role of law in enabling and controlling counter-terrorist action by individual states and the international Community as a whole.